microprediction/humpday/README.md

     pip install git+https://github.com/microprediction/humpday

 File an issue if you have problems.
+See [this thread](https://stackoverflow.com/questions/65745683/how-to-install-scipy-on-apple-silicon-arm-m1) if you have issues on mac silicon M1.

+#### This might help some of you sometimes

+    pip install cython pybind11
+    brew install openblas
+    export OPENBLAS=/opt/homebrew/opt/openblas/lib/

-#### Add optimizers not included by default
+#### Add optimizers

+    pip install scikit-optimize
+    pip install nevergrad
+    pip install optuna
+    pip install platypus-opt
+    pip install poap
+    pip install pysot
+    pip install bayesian-optimization

 Some of these are really good, but not 100% stable on all platforms we've used.